akhegr/Sparetime/README.md

-Welcome to my collection of projects based on an Arduino Uno WIFI.
+Welcome to my collection of projects, I have made in my sparetime.
 <br />These codes are released under the GNU General Public License.

-For more information about my Arduino projects: http://projects.akselhg.dk/fritid/arduino/
+For more information about my Arduino projects: http://akselhg.dk/prijects/